Fastidious/collantes.us/content/2017-05-11-comey-sacking.md

 description: "This is bizarre in so many ways, that I have to document it here."
 cover:
   image: "/resources/2017-05-11-comey-sacking.jpg"
-  caption: "Trump's letter dismissing Comey - AP Photo/Jon Elswick"
+  caption: "Trump's letter dismissing Comey."
   style: normal
 categories:
  - "politics"